ghlilit/Traffic-Analysis-Yerevan/README.md

 1. R Markdown file of the analysis
-2. Presentaion of the final result
+2. Presentation of the final result
 3. Report paper